 What to do if you have been accused of substance abuse

 First, do not under any circumstances contact the relevant interventional program.
-In Michigan do not call HPRP.
-In Florida do not call IPN or PRN.
-Contrary to the mission statement of the relevant state program they are not there to help you and guide you.
+In Michigan, do not call HPRP.
+In Florida, do not call IPN or PRN.
+Contrary to the mission statement of the relevant state program, they are not there to help you and guide you.
 Their job is to protect the public!
 Of course this is a very subjective mission and open to aggressive interpretation.
 Uninformed co-workers or supervisors may encourage you to call HPRP or PRN/ IPN.
 Resist the temptation!
 Your first call should be to a professional licensing attorney.
 Please do not try to handle the licensing aspect by yourself or with someone who only handles a few cases.
-You need a professional licensing attorney who knows what to do, when to do it, and how to do it.
-A disciplinary matter involving substances abuse can easily lead to suspension or revocation of your professional license if poorly handled.
+You need a professional licensing attorney who knows what to do, when to do it and how to do it.
+A disciplinary matter involving substance abuse can easily lead to suspension or revocation of your professional license if handled poorly .

 Our attorneys are dedicated to assisting health professionals and we would like to assist you with difficult issues such as substance abuse.
 We want to help keep you practicing.
 Remember, a substance abuse issue is not the end of the world if handled properly.
 You will get through the process if you take the necessary steps to retain help from a professional licensing attorney experienced in professional licensing.
 If you do have a dependency or impairment problem, the interventional programs are there to help; if you do not have a dependency/impairment problem, the interventional programs are a nightmare and need to be avoided at all costs.

 Five Primary Reasons for Prescription Drug Misuse Journal of Addiction Medicine, 2013

 - To serve recreational purposes